nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: For `unmark 6`, the sixth contact is unmarked to `Not Done` and details of the unmarked contact shown in the status message.
                  After `list`, locate the unmarked person in the list and the person should still be `Not Done`.

+### Deleting marked applicants

+1. Deleting marked applicants while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+Some persons are currently `Done`.

+    2. Test case: `delete_marked`<br>
+       Expected: All the persons with `Done` are deleted from the list.
+Details of the deleted contacts shown in the status message.

+2. Deleting marked applicants while a filtered list of persons are being shown

+    1. Prerequisites: Find a valid group of persons using the `find` command with appropriate inputs.
+Multiple persons in the filtered list.
+Some persons are currently `Done`.

+    2. Test case: `delete_marked`<br>
+       Expected: All the persons with `Done` are deleted from the list, not just those found in the filtered list.
+Details of the deleted contacts shown in the status message.

 ### Saving data

 1. Dealing with missing/corrupted data files